neopragma/java-unit-testing/docs/presentation-notes.md

 _Several LLM plugins are available for IntelliJ IDEA, but none is free.
 JetBrains AI Free comes bundled with the IDE, including the Community Edition, but the "free" part is only a 30-day trial.
 It comes with the Ultimate Edition under the name JetBrains AI Assistant, with all features enabled.
 Copilot is available as a plugin, but it requires a paid account through Google._

-_A crude workaround to avoid having to pay for anything is to open VSCode and use the included version of Copilot, then paste code into IDEA._
+_A crude workaround to avoid having to pay for anything is to open VSCode and use the included version of Copilot, then paste code into IDEA.
+(Or just use VSCode.)_

-_If you're doing this training for a corporate client, they may have (should have) obtained professional licenses for their employees, with LLM support included._
+_If you're doing this training for a corporate client, they may (should) have obtained professional licenses for their employees, with LLM support included._

 _Using whatever LLM option that's practical in your situation, demonstrate the process of defining the name formatter via copilot for English names_